-Professor, Sackler Faculty of Medicine Director, Biomed@TAU Pain Research Hub
+Director, Biomed@TAU Pain Research Hub , Pain Forum

-We study the perception of pain among healthy subjects as well as among individuals with mental disorders and cognitive impairments.
-We are interested in the manner with which the brain processes various temporal and spatial aspects of painful evens and in inter-personal differences in pain perception.
+We study the function of the pain system among healthy subjects, individuals with mental disorders and individuals with cognitive impairments.
+We are interested in the manner with which temporal and spatial aspects of painful events are processed and in changes that occur in pain modulation capacity during various conditions such as stress, distraction and mindfulness.

-We are also interested in the underlying mechanisms of chronic pain that develops after traumatic events.
+We also study the underlying mechanisms of chronic pain that develops following traumatic events.
 These include physical injuries such as spinal cord injury, brain injury and brain stroke as well as psychological traumas such as shell shock, captivity and torture.
-We are particularly interested in the effects of stress on the function of the pain system in these conditions and in healthy subjects.